GlobalBoost/incentivized-testnet/README.md

 # Intro about Impact Protocol
 Impact Protocol is one of the first chains with a hybrid consensus mechanism.
 It has the power of both PoW(proof of work) and PoS(proof of stake).
 The Impact protocol is built on a substrate framework, and it is a modular framework that allows developers to be easy and efficient.
 Impact follows the thought process of building a multichain future.
-It will have multiple parachains connected and running in parallel, with 10000 to 100000 transactions per second.
+It will have multiple parachains connected/integrated and running in parallel, with thousands of TPS

 ## Incentivized Testnet